sgraden/vpc/cli-compute-reference.md

 - `--zone ZONE`: Zone name to which the server instance belongs.
 - `--subnet-id SUBNET_ID`: ID of the subnet to which the server instance belongs.
-- `--vpc-id VPC_ID`: ID of the VPC to which the server belongs.
+- `--vpc-id VPC_ID`: ID of the VPC to which the server instance belongs.
 - `--json`: Format output in JSON